edorosen/test-ds/README.md

 If you want to work with it, you must have `node.js` [https://nodejs.org/](https://nodejs.org/) and then in you CMD you must to install `React`.
 So, for that, you must write `npm install -g create-react-app`.
 When it`s will done, go to files.

+Also, you can see, how it looks on [http://test.geronimo.zzz.com.ua/](http://test.geronimo.zzz.com.ua/).

 ## Available Scripts

 In the project directory, you can run: